Show Me the Exercises to Ease L4-L5 Disc Pain Now

 Figuring out the source of your back pain can feel like solving a mystery.
 Is it just a muscle strain, or is something more going on?
 An L4-L5 disc bulge is a common culprit behind persistent lower back issues, and learning to recognize its specific signs is the first step toward finding relief.
 Your body sends clear signals when this particular disc is in trouble, and they often go beyond a simple backache.
 Understanding these symptoms can help you connect the dots and decide on your next steps.

-Decoding Your Lower Back Pain
+What That Lower Back Pain Really Means

 First, let's talk about what an L4-L5 disc bulge actually is.
 Your spine is made of bones called vertebrae, and between them are soft, gel-filled discs that act as cushions.
 A disc bulge happens when the soft center of the disc between your fourth and fifth lumbar vertebrae (the L4-L5) pushes outward, a bit like a jelly doughnut getting squished.
 This can cause a distinct, localized pain right in your lower back.
 It might feel like a constant, dull ache or a sharp pain that gets worse with certain movements.
 This isn't just random discomfort; it's a specific signal that a structure in your spine is under stress and needs attention.